Tatia-Idukashvili/47th-Cafe-Website/README.md

 Interactive menu with real-time updates. <br>

 ## Credits
 The design of this website is inspired by a template from Wix (https://www.wix.com/).
 All credit for the design goes to Wix for providing a visually appealing and user-friendly layout.
-You can view the original template [here target = _blank;](https://www.wix.com/website-template/view/html/3096?originUrl=https%3A%2F%2Fwww.wix.com%2Fwebsite%2Ftemplates%3Fcriteria%3D47th%2Bcafe&tpClick=view_button&esi=e67047b6-8c0a-44f0-8e1d-cd4d95904f7a).
+You can view the original template [here](https://www.wix.com/website-template/view/html/3096?originUrl=https%3A%2F%2Fwww.wix.com%2Fwebsite%2Ftemplates%3Fcriteria%3D47th%2Bcafe&tpClick=view_button&esi=e67047b6-8c0a-44f0-8e1d-cd4d95904f7a).